-- 1. Be certain AC input switches are off. - 2.
-Connect the Redundant Power Package as shown, but temporarily without the load.
+- 1. Be certain AC input switches are off. - Connect the Redundant Power Package as shown, but temporarily without the load.
 (Each sensing line must remain connected to its respective output terminal.
-Failure to do so may result in permanent damage.) - 3.
-Turn on Primary power supply (PS1) and set its output to the nominal output voltage.
+Failure to do so may result in permanent damage.) - Turn on Primary power supply (PS1) and set its output to the nominal output voltage.
 (For greatest accuracy, using a digital voltmeter connected to the output terminals is recommended.)
-Then switch off this supply. - 4.
-Turn on Backup power supply (PS2) and set its output to 0.2 volts below the nominal output voltage.
+Then switch off this supply. - Turn on Backup power supply (PS2) and set its output to 0.2 volts below the nominal output voltage.
 Then switch off this supply. - 5.
 Connect the load, then switch on both power supplies.
-The Redundant Power Package is now operational. - 6.
-If the audible alarm (optional) sounds due to a failure, it can be silenced by turning off the failed supply's input switch.
+The Redundant Power Package is now operational.